PraiaBitcoin/BTCPayServer-Payment-Forward/README.md

    b) The user will provide only the 'LNDHUB INVOICE URL' at BTCPayServer explained in the next topic

-8) BTCPayServer configuration

-9) Install guard for loop script - add this line to /etc/rc.local, just before script "exit 0" call
+8) Install guard for loop script - add this line to /etc/rc.local, just before script "exit 0" call
 ```
 ( sleep 300; /path/to/your/script/dir/bin/guard_btcpayserver ) &
 ```

-10)Some routers doe not redirect internal external ports to internal networks.
+9)Some routers doe not redirect internal external ports to internal networks.
 To mitigate that, put an address resolving to loopback address in /etc/hosts
 ```
 127.0.1.1       myNode  your.somedomain.io
 ```

+8) BTCPayServer configuration.
+There all